pavkids84-dev/cloud-infrastructure-labs/linux/README.md

 → Preserves each argument separately

 "$*"
-→ Combines all arguments into one string
+→ Treats all arguments as one combined string
 ```

 ### Conditional Execution